Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Trouble Signs of Cysts

-Causes other kind of discomfort (i.e. is on the eyelid)
+- Causes other kinds of discomfort (i.e. is on the eyelid)

 As tempting as it may be to squeeze a cyst, according to Vetinfo you can actually hurt your pet.
 Also, removal under non-sterile conditions may result in infection, causing an even bigger problem.